 Must be an AFP member for a minimum of 12 months prior to date of application.
 To confirm membership status, email Sara Nash, AFP-IC Chapter Administrator, at firstname.lastname@example.org.

-Outstanding Volunteer Fundraiser: An individual or family that successfully coordinated and motivated a group of volunteers for fundraising projects that have had significant impact on a charitable organization(s).
+An individual or family that successfully coordinated and motivated groups of volunteers for fundraising projects that have had significant impact on a charitable organization(s).

-Two letters of support - no more than one page each, emailed to AFPAwards@gmail.com.
+- Two letters of support emailed to email@example.com

 Click here to see the list of past recipients.